-SECTION 903.3.9 "FLOOR CONTROL VALVES" IS AMENDED AS FOLLOWS:
+SECTION 903.3.10 "FLOOR CONTROL VALVES" IS AMENDED AS FOLLOWS:

-Section 903.3.9 Floor control valves.
+Section 903.3.10 Floor control valves.
 Floor control valves and waterflow detection assemblies shall be installed at each floor in multi-story buildings, at an approved location.

-Exception: Group R-3 and R-3.1 occupancies floor control valves and waterflow detection assemblies shall not be required.
+Exception: Group R-3 and R-3.1 occupancies, floor control valves and waterflow detection assemblies shall not be required.

-SECTION 903.4.2 "ALARMS" IS AMENDED AS FOLLOWS:
+SECTION 903.4.3 "ALARMS" IS AMENDED AS FOLLOWS:

-Section 903.4.2 Alarms.
-One exterior approved audible/visual device located on the exterior of the building in an approved location, including one and two-family dwellings, shall be connected to each automatic sprinkler system.
+Section 903.4.3 Alarms.
+An approved audible and visual sprinkler waterflow alarm device, located on the exterior of the building in an approved location, including one and two-family dwellings, shall be connected to each automatic sprinkler system.
 Such sprinkler waterflow alarm devices shall be activated by water flow equivalent to the flow of a single sprinkler of the smallest orifice size installed in the system.
-Where a fire alarm system is installed, actuation of the automatic sprinkler system shall actuate the building fire alarm system.
+Where a waterflow switch is required by Section 903.4.1 to be electrically supervised, such sprinkler waterflow alarm devices shall be powered by a fire alarm control unit or, where provided, a fire alarm system.
+Where a fire alarm system is provided, actuation of the automatic sprinkler system shall acuate the building fire alarm system.